Skyline Swansea

 Our Proposals

 Before we submitted plans for pre-application consultation, we consulted with community groups, Government departments, environmental agencies, private sector organisations and local public services, as well as local residents living near the planned development at Kilvey Hill.
+We want to create opportunities for locals, contribute to sustainable development, and attract more visitors to this wonderful city by the sea.

 Artists Impression

-Watch our first fly-through video detailing proposals – starting with the Gondola journey from the proposed bottom station at Landore Park and Ride, next to the new Penderyn Copperworks Distillery, travelling along the west side of Kilvey Hill.
+Watch our first fly-through video detailing proposals – starting with the Gondola journey from the proposed bottom station at Landore Park and Ride, next to the Penderyn Copperworks Distillery, travelling along the west side of Kilvey Hill.
 The video then outlines the proposed attraction at the top of the hill, including the food and drink facilities, Luge runs, sky swing, and zipline.

 About Us